aldojs/compose/README.md

 ### compose([a, b, c, ...])

-  Compose the given handlers and return a single function.
+  Compose the given handlers to a single function.

 ## License